bilbyai/observability/kibana-discover/README.md

 "text_to_search"
 ```

+#### Examples

+- Find all documents in the official line: `news_line.keyword:"official_line"`
+- Find documents in the procurement line that mention drugs:
+  `news_line.keyword:"procurement" AND "药品"`
+- Documents with policy stage >= 5 and negative sentiment:
+  `policyLifecyclePrediction >= 5 AND marketSentimentPrediction.keyword:"negative" `
+- Documents with a bunch of keywords: `"药品" OR "医疗" OR "医药行业"`

 > 📒 Pro tip: Text fields sometimes have a `.keyword` suffix.
 This is a special
 > field that stores the value as a keyword (like a category, rather than free
 > text), which is useful for exact matches.